Aussie dollar rallies, Asian currencies lift as China heads back to work

 “We’re seeing some buying of AUD today, in line with some confidence coming back as the market rolls into latter Asia trade, but rallies are to be sold in my opinion,” said Chris Weston, head of research at Melbourne brokerage Pepperstone.

-Any hints of weakness in the local labour market, or a change of heart globally, could ramp up the chances of a rate cut by May, currently rated at about 40%, Weston said.
+Any hints of weakness in the local labor market, or a change of heart globally, could ramp up the chances of a rate cut by May, currently rated at about 40%, Weston said. <0#YIB>

 “If I were trading this from the short side, I would be adding to short positions on a close through 0.6656.”